Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 fails you can't use those GPIOs.
 The interrupts from the AX5043s could be or-ed together, but you would have to scan all of them if you got an interrupt.

-Add enables to the CAN bus transceivers?
-The chip does not really have an "off" state, it's a "standby" state where it's listening on the bus but cannot transmit.

 The PC104 connector is actually two connectors, a 64-pin (4x16) one and a 40 pin one (4x10) per the PC104 web side.
 I've actually more